PPL-IIITA/ppl-assignment-19abhi71/README.md

  ---

  ```
- After allocating boyfriends to all girls in the same order as given in the input, and after performing gifting to all girls as per

- logic,log file would contain all gift details of gift exchanges between all couples.k is taken 3 in main.
+ k is taken 3 in main.

 The best k happiest couples and the best k most compatible couples would be printed on the screen.
  ```